ShufflePerson/JSVM/docs/DOCS.md

 ### Add, #numRegister, amount
 Adds to the `numRegister` by `amount`
 TODO: Supports Immediate and Absolute values.
-Absolute values can only be provided via variables.

 ### Sub, #numRegister, amount
 Subtracts at the `numRegister` by `amount`
 TODO: Supports Immediate and Absolute values.
-Absolute values can only be provided via variables.

 ### Clean
 Cleans all registries and sets them to their default zero value